 I found that my schedule and lifestyle don’t make IF a very sustainable eating plan for me.
 Not to label myself, but I live in New York City and turned 22 on day five of this experiment.
 I’m constantly running around and have a hard time sticking to a routine.

 For example, whether it was rushing to a babysitting gig, an after-work HIIT class, or to catch a late train, I kept finding myself checking the time and realizing it was after 8 p.m., and I had eaten nothing for dinner.
 This predicament left me with two options: I could eat dinner at 9 p.m. and then fast until 1 p.m. the next day, or I could forgo my nighttime meal (and try hard to ignore the pangs in my stomach until the next morning) and eat by 9 a.m.
 Neither option was ideal for me.

 My no-go windows changed just about every day, and I was only able to maintain discipline because I knew I was doing this for a limited time.

 This diet is much more suited for people who have a strict daily routine.
-Smith warned me that weight loss takes awhile on this diet, and I found she was right, so it’s not the best for a quick fix.
-If you’re really interested in losing pounds fast, check out these 14 Ways to Lose Your Belly in 14 Days instead.
+Smith warned me that weight loss takes a while on this diet, and I found she was right, so it’s not the best for a quick belly-fat fix.